 - Rheumatic chorea (dances of Saint Vitus).
 Increased activity of dopaminergic structures.

-Rheumatism is a polysymptomatic disease, therefore, with general changes in the condition, signs of affection of the heart, joints, nervous and respiratory systems, and also other organic structures are characteristic.
+Rheumatism is a polysymptomatic disease; therefore, with general changes in the condition, signs of affection of the heart, joints, nervous and respiratory systems, and other organic structures are characteristic.

-Most often, the disease occurs 1 to 3 weeks after infectious disease caused by group A beta-hemolytic streptococcus.
+The disease often occurs 1 to 3 weeks after infectious disease caused by group A beta-hemolytic streptococcus.

 In later cases, the incubation period is usually shortened.

-From the beginning of the disease, patients complain of constant pain in the heart area, dyspnea, observed during exercise and at rest, with an increased heart rate.
+From the beginning of the disease, patients complain of constant pain in the heart area and dyspnea, observed during exercise and at rest, with an increased heart rate.